firresaalif/firresaalif/README.md

 - 👋 Hi, I’m @firresaalif
-- 👀 I’m interested in ...
+- 👀 I’m interested in Front end Developer
-- 🌱 I’m currently learning Java Script and Phyton
+- 🌱 I’m currently learning JS and C++
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me @firresaalif on instagram
+- 📫 How to reach me @firresa_alif on instagram

 <!---
 firresaalif/firresaalif is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.